vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 Each entry must specify:

 1. **Liquidity proportion:** the relative proportion of the commitment to be allocated at a price level.
 Note, the network will normalise the liquidity proportions of the refined order set (see below).
-This must be strictly positive number.
+This must be a strictly positive number.

 2. A **price peg:** , as per normal [pegged orders](), a price level specified by a reference point (e.g mid, best bid, best offer) and an amount of units away.